Responding to crisis: How to support yourself and your team

 As a manager, it’s your job to support your team in whatever ways they need.
 Remember, each person responds differently to change, so you’ll need to listen to your employees to understand how you can best support them through these trying times.
 Some employees might be unphased by current events, while others might be deeply affected.
 Everyone’s feelings, experiences, and situations are unique, so you never know how they might be affected when a crisis hits.

-As a people leader, it’s important for you to lead with empathy and build trust with your direct reports.
-If an employee’s performance has slipped or they’ve developed a pattern of missing deadlines, approach the conversation as a way to understand what they’re going through, what could be holding them back, and how you can help them succeed.
+As a people leader, you need to lead with empathy and build trust with your direct reports.
+If an employee’s performance has slipped or they’ve developed a pattern of missing deadlines, approach the conversation to understand what they’re going through, what could be holding them back, and how you can help them succeed.

 Don’t wait for them to bring the conversation to you, try to broach the subject respectfully and carefully to see how they’re doing.
 That can be as simple as asking, “How are you feeling about _______ today?”
 Sometimes all an employee needs is someone to listen.

 That said, don’t take everything on yourself.
 In times of uncertainty, there’s no way you can have all the answers.
-To keep yourself from becoming overwhelmed, don’t be afraid to lean on your colleagues.
+Don’t be afraid to lean on your colleagues to keep yourself from becoming overwhelmed.
 You can share best practices and ask for advice on issues you aren’t sure how to solve.
 Working together can benefit all parties involved and help you and the business survive challenging times.

 Not sure how to be a good manager in times of crisis?
 Here are a few resources that can help you take care of yourself and your direct reports: